potatomat0/twins/Documents/coding-Convention.md

+**Notes**: These rules below are important rules for anyone who participate in writing/reviewing/testing this app
 - Append `./progress.md` upon noticeable changes.
 - **UI & Layout**:
   - Always use `SafeAreaView` for components at the bottom of the screen to accommodate Android navigation bars.